sgmurphy/wordpress-plugins/cost-calculator-builder/readme.txt

 == Changelog ==

+= 3.2.22 =
+- Enhancement: In the "Show Summary with calculations after adding contact info" setting, "Submit button text" and "Contact info form title" settings are now required to be filled (Pro).
+- Fix: Entered values >=1000 become invalid in the Quantity element with the Currency setting enabled.

 = 3.2.21 =
 - Enhancement: The settings "Show Summary with calculations after adding contact info" and Terms and Conditions are displayed in Preview and Appearance.
 - Fix: The view is not displayed correctly in the horizontal layout style.
 - Fix: Some calculators are not displayed on the page.